Analysis | China Just Called Trump’s Bluff on TikTok

 Then Beijing stepped in.
 China’s Commerce Ministry added new items to its list of export controls late Friday.
 Now, artificial intelligence interface technologies such as speech and text recognition, as well as methods to analyze data and make personalized content recommendations, are matters of national security.

-That means ByteDance will need Chinese government approval to sell TikTok’s U.S. operations, Bloomberg News reported Sunday.
-With AI and its content recommendation engine among the key ingredients of the company’s success, Beijing becomes the arbiter of TikTok’s fate.
+That means ByteDance will need Chinese government approval to sell TikTok’s U.S. operations, Bloomberg News reported Sunday; a person familiar with the matter said the new rule is aimed at delaying the sale, not an outright ban.
+But with AI and its content recommendation engine among the key ingredients of the company’s success, Beijing becomes the arbiter of TikTok’s fate.
 Not the U.S. administration.

 As much as critics — including U.S. senators and the secretary of state — express concern about the data TikTok collects, it’s really the algorithms that matter most to the company, and anyone who buys it.
 These are the magic formulae that tell the app which data points will predict future behavior, and keep you staring at the phone longer.
 If you linger on hip-hop videos and swipe past cooking tips, then chances are you’ll be seeing more lip-synced DJ Khalid and fewer turkey-stuffing recipes.
 Speech and text recognition allow TikTok to peer deeper into content to extract a better sense of what’s being said and written.